 Born to the Lemhi tribe of Shoshone Indians in present-day Idaho in about 1788, Sacagawea would grow up to be a near-legendary figure for her indispensable role on the Lewis and Clark Expedition.
-The daughter of Shoshone chief, she was kidnapped after a battle with Hidatsa Indians that resulted in the deaths of four Shoshone warriors, as well as several women and children.
+The daughter of a Shoshone chief, she was kidnapped after a battle with Hidatsa Indians that resulted in the deaths of four Shoshone warriors and several women and children.
 She was only about ten years old.
-Taken back to the Hidatsa village located near present-day Washburn, North Dakota, she quickly became assimilated to the Hidatsa culture and learned to speak their language.
+Taken back to the Hidatsa village near present-day Washburn, North Dakota, she quickly assimilated to the Hidatsa culture and learned to speak their language.

 Sometime later, Sacagawea was sold to Toussaint Charbonneau, a French Canadian trapper, as his wife.
-In the winter of 1804, the Lewis and Clark Expedition were encamped near several Hidatsa villages where they built Fort Mandan.
+In the winter of 1804, the Lewis and Clark Expedition were encamped near several Hidatsa villages to build Fort Mandan.

 While there, they interviewed several trappers who could assist as guides and interpreters.
 They quickly hired Charbonneau as an interpreter when they discovered his wife spoke the Shoshone language, knowing they would need the help of the Shoshone tribes at the headwaters of the Missouri River.